- Clare Cain - Trails Stewardship Director - firstname.lastname@example.org

 Eric currently serves on the Boards of the Friends of CT State Parks and of Connwood Foresters, Inc. He is also on the Steering Committee for the Connecticut Land Conservation Council, Friends of Auerfarm Scenic Reserve, and the Working Lands Alliance.

 Eric enjoys working on difficult conservation challenges, and was appointed as Chair of the State Vegetation Management Task Force which was formed by the Department of Energy & Environmental Protection in April 2012 to balance the sometimes-conflicting goals of safe roads, reliable electricity, and healthy roadside forests.
+Eric has also served as Co-Chair of the Environment Committee providing policy recommendations to the Lamont/Bysiewicz Administration.

 In his 27+ year conservation career, Eric has also worked for the National Fish and Wildlife Foundation on both coasts, the Center for Ecological Technology in Northampton, and for the late Congressman Silvio O. Conte who represented Western Massachusetts.